Rocket-Bye Baby: Plot

 In the next scene, Martha is beginning to worry about the baby.
 He is doing the family's income taxes, spelling out Einstein's Mass–energy equivalence with letter blocks, and creating a Tinkertoy (named "Stinkertoy" in the cartoon) model of the (fictional) illudium molecule made famous in the Marvin the Martian cartoons.
-We are also shown a model of the solar system made from a basketball and Christmas ornaments hung from the ceiling with string, and a graph on a chalkboard titled "Hurricane Possibilities for Year 1985".
+The scene also includes a model of the Solar System made from a basketball, Christmas ornaments hung from the ceiling with string, and a graph on a chalkboard titled "Hurricane Possibilities for Year 1985".
 There are also plans not only to build a better mousetrap, but corresponding blueprints on how to build a better mouse.
-Agreeing that "he should play more", Joseph sits the baby in front of the T.V., where "Captain Schmideo" is displaying a toy flying saucer being offered as a promotion for Cosmic Crunchies (although the screen identifies it as "Ghastlies") the "new wonder cereal made from unborn sweet peas".
-The baby retrieves a T-square and triangle, measures the dimensions of the saucer displayed on the T.V. screen, and retires to his room, where he builds "his own toy spaceship".
+Agreeing that "he should play more", Joseph sits the baby in front of the TV, where "Captain Schmideo" is displaying a toy flying saucer being offered as a promotion for Cosmic Crunchies (although the screen identifies it as "Ghastlies") the "new wonder cereal made from unborn sweet peas".
+The baby retrieves a T-square and triangle, measures the dimensions of the saucer displayed on the TV screen, and retires to his room, where he builds "his own toy spaceship".

 Next, the family receives a letter from Mars delivered by a small rocket.
 Martha expresses comic relief that it was "only" that and not a letter from Mother until both spouses realize the significance and yell "MARS?!" in shock.
 The message, from "Sir U. Tan of Mars" (a reference to a popular vegetable laxative, "Serutan"), explains how events occurred resulting in a baby-switch, adding that the Martian baby's name is "Mot".
-Furthermore, Tan states that the Wilburs' baby is on Mars and they call him "Yob" (a reference to a satirical song called 'Serutan Yob' based on the earlier reference to Serutan.)
+Furthermore, Tan states that the Wilburs' baby is on Mars and they call him "Yob" (a reference to a satirical song called 'Serutan Yob' based on the earlier reference to Serutan).
 The Earthlings are cautioned to guard the baby carefully until the exchange can be made.
 At that moment, using his highchair as a launch pad, Mot launches his "toy" spaceship out the bedroom window.
 The frightened Joseph first chases him by foot, then by car.
 Joseph reaches a high-rise hotel just as Mot is flying into a window on an upper floor.
-Inside the auditorium, a U.F.O. skeptic (voiced by Butler) is deriding the concept of "little green men from Mars" and "flying saucers" until the little green baby in his flying saucer stops in front of him; the skeptic starts laughing, then bursts into tears.
+Inside the auditorium, a UFO skeptic (voiced by Butler) is deriding the concept of "little green men from Mars" and "flying saucers" until the little green baby in his flying saucer stops in front of him; the skeptic starts laughing, then bursts into tears.
 Joseph arrives just as Mot is flying out another open window.
-He tries, unsuccessfully, to grab the spaceship, and falls out the window.
-Mot flies up to a waiting mother ship, which takes him in.
-We watch Joseph, yelling for Yob as he falls to toward the street.
+He tries, unsuccessfully, to grab the spaceship, and falls out the window, yelling out for Mot's return and Yob's whereabouts as he falls towards oblivion while Mot flies up to a waiting mother ship, which takes him in.